Govin Singh: United Sikkim

 After the season ended Singh made a surprise move by signing for I-League 2nd Division team United Sikkim F.C. for one year.

 Eagles

 On 5 December 2013 it was announced that Govin has signed up with Eagles F.C. of Kerala on loan for 2013–14 season along with Nadong Bhutia, Bijendra Rai, Avinabo Bag, Jagroop Singh, Bisheshwor Singh, Biswajit Saha and Ramandeep Singh.
 Moreover, IMG-Reliance, the organisers of the proposed IPL-style football tournament Indian Super League, and Eagles F.C. will facilitate a two to six week training stint for the eight players with UK based Reading F.C.
 Academy.

 Pune City

 In July 2015 Singh was drafted to play for FC Pune City in the 2015 Indian Super League.

-International
+International career

 Govin Singh played and started his first match for India against Chinese Taipei on 21 March 2011.
 He was also included in playing 11 against FC Bayern Munich in Bhaichung Bhutia's farewell match in New Delhi.